danchoi/fredit/README.md

 ## Use fredit with git

-fredit assumes that the Rails instance it is running on is a cloned git repository. **It also assumes that you have set the current branch of this git repository to the one you want your collaborator's changes committed to.**
+fredit assumes that the Rails instance it is running on is a git repository. **It also assumes that you have set the current branch of this git repository to the one you want your collaborator's changes committed to.**